-Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits from the Utah Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
+Get form TC-40E, Renewable Residential and Commercial Energy Systems Tax Credits, from the Governor's Office of Energy Development with their certification stamp, verifying the credit is approved and showing the amount of the approved credit.
 Do not send form TC-40E with your return.
 Keep the form and all related documents with your records.